gobinathan-mca23/Ball_Movement/README.md

 **SIMULATION BALL MOVEMENT**

-Description: This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by JavaScript using the setlnterval function with a BOO-millisecond interval.
+Description: This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by JavaScript using the setlnterval function with a 5OO-millisecond interval.

 **How to Run Project:**